elisabeth-leonhardt/nextjs-custom-error/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-I created it as a repository for the following blog bost:
+I created this repository to guide the following blog bost: https://dev.to/elisabethleonhardt/create-a-custom-error-component-in-nextjs-ssr-csr-4kk9

 ## Getting Started